 What type of college is Wheaton College?

 Wheaton College is a Christian liberal arts college.
-While we primarily offer programming at the undergraduate level, the department of education does offer a Master of Arts in Teaching at the graduate level in selected secondary majors.
+While we primarily offer programming at the undergraduate level, the department of education does offer a Master of Arts in Teaching at the graduate level.
 Students who enroll at Wheaton College affirm a belief in Jesus Christ as Lord and Savior and agree to adhere to certain lifestyle expectations.
 The integration of our Christian faith with learning is stressed in all of our classes.
 For further information, please read Wheaton College's Mission Statement and the Education Department's Conceptual Framework.

 What are the distinctions of the teacher education program at Wheaton College?